IBM/janusgraph-utils/doc/users_guide.md

 **vertexCentricIndexes**

-It's an array and contains the definition of vertex-centric indices.
+An array that contains the definition of vertex-centric indices.
 Each vertex-centric index is defined in an object with the following format:

 ```